What is customer engagement?

-The strategies you put together will come with you as you bud, grow, and bloom, so don't plan for short-term benefits.
-If you want to rise to be a brand that enjoys ultimate support from the masses, think about your long-term goals when planning your CE strategies.
+The strategies you put together will come with you as you bud, bloom, and grow.
+So don't plan for short-term benefits.
+If you want to rise to be a brand that enjoys ultimate support from the masses, think about your long-term goals when planning your customer engagement strategies.

 Keep customers at the center of every intersection

-Personalization is an essential element when constructing CE strategies.
+Personalization is an essential element when constructing customer engagement strategies.
 You can't please people with mass marketing strategies anymore.
-If you want to grab their attention and make them your devoted and loyal customers, your engagement strategy should be personalized to each and each individual.
+If you want to grab their attention and make them your devoted and loyal customers, your engagement strategy should be offer personalized experience.

 Be it for sales, support, or marketing, don't wait for your customers and prospects to reach out to you.
 Your strategy should be proactive, and it should engage with people even before they decide if they want to initiate a conversation with you.
-When you're proactive, it makes it easy for them to reach out to you.
+When you're proactive, it makes it easy for them to get back to you.

-You're not going to construct a perfect strategy the first time out.
-It'll take some time and iterations to understand what your customers want and any issues they're facing.
-To simplify the understanding part, make sure you get feedback from your customers at multiple touchpoints.
-It'll help you identify the issue then and there so you can work on it.
+You're not going to construct a perfect strategy in your first attempt.
+It'll take some time and iterations to understand what your customers want and the issues they're facing.
+Make sure you get feedback from your customers at multiple touchpoints.
+It'll help you identify the issue then and there so you can work on rectifying them.

 Engage to stay relevant